Teoscar Hernández Preview, Player Props: Mariners vs. Reds

 Reds Pitching Rankings

-- The Reds have a 4.71 team ERA that ranks 24th among all MLB pitching staffs.
+- The Reds have the 24th-ranked team ERA among all MLB pitching staffs (4.71).

-- Reds pitchers combine to surrender the third-most home runs in baseball (193 total, 1.4 per game).
+- Reds pitchers combine to give up the third-most home runs in baseball (196 total, 1.4 per game).

-- Phillips will take the mound to start for the Reds, his first of the season.
+- Richardson starts for the first time this season for the Reds.

-- The righty will make his MLB debut at 22 years old.
+- The 23-year-old right-hander makes his season debut and his first appearance in more than a year.

 © 2023 Data Skrive.
 All rights reserved.